ipaleka/algorand-contracts-testing/media/blog-post.md

         )
 ```

-As you can see above, for the repeating code in our tests we also created a helper method in each suite to adhere to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Instead of repeating the code, we've created a helper method in each suite.
+That way we adhere to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 ---